 Dr. Nahum Gat is Founder and President at Opto-Knowledge Systems, Inc. (OKSI), located in Torrance two miles directly east of the Torrance Refinery.
 Previously, he was the Section Head of Combustion Research at TRW in Redondo Beach (1978–1991).
 He served as an Army Officer (Captain) in the Israel Defense Force (1969–1974) and was a tank Battalion Commander and combat veteran of the Yom Kippur War as well as other conflicts.
 Dr. Gat earned his M.S. & Ph.D. in Aerospace Engineering at University of Cincinnati (1973–1978) and his B.Sc. in Aeronautical Engineering at the Technion — Israel Institute of Technology (1965–1969).
 Nahum runs marathons in his spare time.

 George Harpole, Ph.D.

 Dr. George Harpole holds a Ph.D. in Engineering from the U.C.L.A.
 School of Engineering, Chemical, Nuclear, and Thermal Engineering Department.
 He has been Chief Engineer of two chemical laser systems at Northrop Grumman Corporation.
-His current assignment is thermal analysis for the James Webb Space Telescope.
-He is the inventor, or co-inventor, of 14 U.S. Patents.
+He recently retired while holding the position of thermal engineer for the James Webb Space Telescope.
+He is the inventor, or co-inventor, of 15 U.S. Patents.
 He received two TRW Chairman’s Awards.
 George Harpole resides in Torrance.

 Judith Scott, M.S., former manager,